 East Central Guadalcanal

-Disclaimer: The views and opinions expressed in this letter/article are those of Martin Matea and do not necessarily reflect the official policy or position of Solomon Times Online.
+Disclaimer: The views and opinions expressed in this letter are those of Martin Matea and do not necessarily reflect the official policy or position of Solomon Times Online.